 &models.Archive{Id:1, Title:"AnQiCMS模板制作指南", SeoTitle:"", Link:"/article/1.html", Keywords:"AnQiCMS,模板", Description:"这是一篇关于AnQiCMS模板制作的详细指南...", Content:"<p>...</p>", ModuleId:1, CategoryId:2, UserId:1, ParentId:0, Price:0, Stock:0, ReadLevel:0, OriginUrl:"", Views:123, Flag:"c", Images:[]string{"https://en.anqicms.com/uploads/thumb/1.webp"}, Logo:"https://en.anqicms.com/uploads/thumb/1.webp", Thumb:"https://en.anqicms.com/uploads/thumb/1.webp", CommentCount:5, Status:1, CreatedTime:1678886400, UpdatedTime:1678886400, DeletedAt:(*time.Time)(nil)}

-From this output, we can clearly see:itemis amodels.ArchiveA structure of types, which includesId/Title/Link/Thumb/Descriptionand many fields, as well as their specific values.
-With this information, you can accurately use{{ item.Title }}/{{ item.Thumb }}to render the corresponding data.
+We can clearly see from this output:itemIs amodels.ArchiveA type of structure that includesId/Title/Link/Thumb/Descriptionand many fields with their specific values.
+With this information, you can accurately use them in the template{{ item.Title }}/{{ item.Thumb }}to render the corresponding data.

 {{ archive|dump }}

-This will print out all the details of the current article, including custom fields, etc., to help you better organize the page layout.
+This will print all the details of the current article, including custom fields, etc., to help you better organize the page layout.

-Debug custom fields and complex objects
+Debugging custom fields and complex objects

-You might use it on the document detail page.archiveParamsTags can be used to get custom parameters.
+You might use it on the document details page.archiveParamsUse tags to get custom parameters.
 Use them within its loop.dump:

 {% archiveParams params %}